What Ever Happened to Aunt Alice?: Plot

-That afternoon, Claire dresses herself in Alice's clothes and wig, and drives the incapacitated Alice to a nearby lake and sinks the car.
+That afternoon, Claire dresses herself in Alice's clothes and wig, and drives the incapacitated Alice to a lake and sinks the car.
 Shortly after, George and Julia arrive at the same time as a telephone repairman.
-George asks where Alice is, and Claire claims that she went to the drugstore to retrieve allergy medication.
+George asks where Alice is, and Claire claims that she went to the drugstore.
 Mike and Harriet arrive moments later, inquiring about Alice's whereabouts.
-George answers a phone call notifying that Alice was found dead in her car, which crashed off the road into the lake.
+George receives a phone call notifying him that Alice was found dead in her waterlogged car.
 That night, Claire invites Harriet and Jim over for dinner and serves them drugged egg nog.
 Jim is fascinated by Claire's husband's stamp collection, and Claire offers to give it to him.
 Once Harriet and Jim are unconscious, she drags their bodies into their cottage and lights the home on fire, trapping Chloe in the process.

 In the morning, Claire finds the pine trees in her yard upturned and the graves exposed.
 She is confronted by the sheriff, George and Julia, as well as Harriet, Jim, and Mike; Mike saved them the night before and stopped the fire.
 Jim returns the stamp collection to Claire, which she learns is, in fact, worth over $100,000.
-Claire looks over her pine trees and laughs hysterically; stating that, perhaps it's time that she, herself, should offer her services as a live-in companion.
+Claire looks over her pine trees and laughs hysterically.